 Another one of our great summer driving tips is to pop a pair of sunglasses in your glove box.
 Glare from the summer sun can cause many accidents on the road.
 Make sure you’re well prepared with a clean windscreen, use your overhead sun visors, and have a pair of sunglasses to hand.

-3. Keep your car cool in the shade
+4. Keep your car cool by parking in the shade.

 There’s nothing more annoying than getting into a swelting hot car on a sunny day.
 It can affect how you drive and make for an altogether uncomfortable experience.
 If you can, you should try to park in the shade of a tree or in a garage overnight.
 If not you can allow a few minutes before you set off for your air-con to kick in or open your windows.